-Your inventory of products your business has made or bought to be sold is a valuable asset.
-This inventory value can be used to finance your business without having to be sold.
+Your inventory of products your business has made or bought to be sold is a valuable asset that can be used as collateral to finance your business without having to be sold.
+Manufacturers and dealers of consumer products (i.e. automobile, truck, RV, motorcycle) avail themselves of this method of financing because they have significant amounts of money tied up in their inventory, which can be used to secure credit for business expansion.

 The dealer gets a loan from a financing company, based on the value of the cars.
+Inventory financing is part of the production cycle of buying, making, and selling.
 When a car is sold, the dealer can pay off the portion of the loan related to that car, or purchase more inventory to sell.
-As you can see, inventory financing is part of the production cycle of buying, making, and selling.

 If your inventory is selling well and you are in need of more money to keep selling, you may want to consider inventory financing.
 If your inventory is out of date or not selling (you have slow turnover), it may not be wise to attempt inventory financing, because you may not find a willing lender.